Jean-Michel Jarre: 1980s

-By the time Les Chants Magnétiques was released on 20 May 1981, Oxygène and Équinoxe had achieved global sales of about 6 million units.
-In its first two months the then new album sold a reported 200,000 units in France alone.
+By the time Les Chants Magnétiques was released on 20 May 1981, Oxygène and Equinoxe had achieved global sales of about 6 million units.
+In its first two months the new album sold 200,000 units in France alone.
 The album uses sounds from the Fairlight CMI, a new instrument of which Jarre was a pioneer.
 Its digital technology allowed him to continue his earlier sonic experimentation in new ways.

-In that same year, the British Embassy gave Radio Beijing copies of his Oxygène and Équinoxe, which became the first pieces of foreign music to be played on Chinese national radio in decades.
+In that same year, the British Embassy gave Radio Beijing copies of Oxygène, Equinoxe, and Les Chants Magnétiques, which became the first pieces of foreign music to be played on Chinese national radio in decades.
 The Republic invited Jarre to become the first western musician to play in post-Mao Zedong China.
 The performances were scheduled to run from 18 October to 5 November 1981.
-However, only 5 concerts were given in total, two in Beijing and three in Shanghai.
-The first, in Beijing, was initially attended mostly by officials, but before the concert began technicians realised that not enough power was available to supply the stage and auditorium.
+5 concerts were performed, two in Beijing and three in Shanghai.
+The first, in Beijing, was initially attended mostly by officials, but before the concert began, technicians realised that not enough power was available to supply the stage and auditorium.
 Chinese officials solved the problem by temporarily cutting power to the surrounding districts.

 The stadium was almost full when the concert began, but as Beijing's buses stopped running at about 10 o'clock, about half the audience left before it finished.
-To boost the audience attendance for the second night, Jarre and his production team purchased some of the concert tickets and gave them to children on the streets (Jarre originally wanted the concerts to be free, but the Chinese authorities decided to charge between £0.20 and £0.50 per ticket).
-Recordings of the concerts, which featured one of Jarre's signature electronic instruments, the laser harp, were released as a double-disc LP in 1982.
+To boost the audience attendance for the second night, Jarre and his production team purchased some of the concert tickets and gave them to children on the streets.
+Jarre originally wanted the concerts to be free, but the Chinese authorities decided to charge between £0.20 and £0.50 per ticket.
+In 1982, recordings of the concerts, which featured one of Jarre's signature electronic instruments, the laser harp, were released as a double-disc LP.

 Between February and May 1983, Jarre recorded a single LP copy of an album entitled Musique pour Supermarché (English: Music for Supermarkets) whose objective was to be the soundtrack of a show called Orrimbe, to later be auctioned with the master tapes and plates destroyed.
 The album was later broadcast exclusively on Radio Luxembourg with Jarre encouraging listeners to record the broadcast.